-O The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

-effect con individua restraints ls, locations or activities ventions that restrict pass, restrict participant ri behavior.
-State laws, a articipant movement, p ghts or employ aversiv regulations, and policie participant access to other e methods (not including es referenced in the specif ii.
+- O The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.
+Safeguards Concerning the Use of Restrictive Interventions.
+Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: • ~ c.
-Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)
+Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: